romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

     ['tags', 0],
     'two',
     {
-      as: 'alias', // select as alias
+      as: 'alias', // select as an alias
       insertAfter: true // insert after specified position },
   )